 This symposium aims at fostering international and interdisciplinary collaboration by bringing together outstanding experts from different fields to address major scientific questions, tackle ethical, social and economical considerations and discuss the requirements for regulation processes in individualized medicine.
 The exchange of ideas and resulting discussions will help to guide the path forward for individualized medicine as a whole and individualized infection medicine in particular.

-This Herrenhausen Symposium is jointly organized by the Volkswagen Foundation the Hannover Medical School and the Helmholtz Centre for Infection Research (HZI), Braunschweig.
+This Herrenhausen Symposium is jointly organized by the Volkswagen Foundation the Hannover Medical School, and the Helmholtz Centre for Infection Research (HZI), Braunschweig and the Centre for Individualised Infection Medicine (CIIM).

 Herrenhausen Symposium "Individualized Infection Medicine - The future is now"